MockbaTheBorg/RunCPM/readme.md

 RunCPM builds on Arduino 1.6.6 or later.
 RunCPM so far runs only on the Arduino DUE, as it requires a fair amount of RAM to run (64K used to be a lot in those days).
 RunCPM needs a SDFat library.
-I am using the one from https://github.com/greiman/SdFat The file SdFatConfig.h of SdFat must be changed so: #define USE_LONG_FILE_NAMES 0 (if it is 1, CPMDuino will fail if the folder contains files with long names)
+I am using the one from https://github.com/greiman/SdFat The file SdFatConfig.h of SdFat must be changed so: #define USE_LONG_FILE_NAMES 0 (if it is 1, RunCPM will fail if the folder contains files with long names)
 RunCPM also needs a SD (or microSD) card shield to put the CP/M files in.

 Arduino digital and analog read/write support was added by Krzysztof Klis via BDOS calls (see cpm.h file for details).